-Steve Bannon And Allies Have Second Thoughts About Roy Moore, Sources Say
+Steve Bannon and Allies Have Second Thoughts About Roy Moore, Sources Say

 Team Bannon’s political enemies on the right have been lining up to publicly wash their hands of Moore—someone who, should he remain in the race, appears in danger of losing the seat to Democratic contender Doug Jones next month.
 Polls have shown the race tightening, though Moore still enjoys plenty of conservative support in the heavily Republican state.

 Senate Republicans, including McConnell, have begun exploring options for replacing Moore with another Republican candidate, running a competing write-in candidate, or in removing Moore from office if he is elected.
 Sen. Cory Gardner, who chairs the National Republican Senatorial Committee, disavowed Moore on Monday and said he should be expelled from the Senate if elected.
 The NRSC last week withdrew from a joint fundraising agreement with Moore, the Alabama Republican Party, and the Republican National Committee.
-The RNC has not followed suit in the days since.
+By Tuesday evening, the RNC had finally followed suit.

 The Trump administration has been increasingly critical of Moore, as well.
 Sarah Huckabee Sanders, the president’s press secretary, relayed his view last week that Moore should withdraw from the race if the allegations against him are true.
 On NBC’s Meet the Press on Sunday, White House legislative affairs director Marc Short said, “I think there’s a special place in hell for those who actually perpetrate these crimes.
 And I think Roy Moore has to do more explaining than he has done so far.”